1-DAY FIELD TRIPS

 Students SHOULD bring...

-1) Lunch, unless you've opted for lunch to be provided
+Lunch, unless your school has opted for lunch to be provided

 Students SHOULD NOT bring...